- A content strategy is a high-level roadmap that guides your content marketing program and keeps it in sync with your business objectives.

 Even though personas are fictionalized representations of those in your customer base, they should be based on real data.
 This data usually comes from a variety of sources, including:

 - Market research

 Once you’ve gathered sufficient data, you can begin to assemble your audience personas.
-The information you include will depend on your industry, audience, etc. Your personas might include things like:
+The information you include will depend on your industry, audience, etc. Your personas might include the following information

 - Age range

 Preferred social media platform

 The purpose of creating personas is to see things through the eyes of your customers and ensure that you’re creating the right content that appeals to their needs and interests.

 After you analyze your audience, the next step is to determine what types of content you’ll create.
 Consider your audience personas, business objectives, and content marketing goals.

 You should also know how to do a website content audit to evaluate your performance and identify gaps in the customer journey.
 Retail brands often have plenty of existing content for the bottom of the funnel.
 But they tend to ignore the top of the funnel.